opensafely/documentation/docs/jobs-site.md

 #### Viewing and requesting changes to your permissions

-You can view the permissions you have for your project by navigating to the permissions page, where can see the permissions for all researchers involved in your project.
+You can view the permissions you have for your project by navigating to the _Project_ page (see below), where can see the permissions for all researchers involved in your project.

 ![Jobs site project page](./images/view_project.png)